mnishant2/NMAnnotation-tool/README.md

 # NMAnnotation-tool
 This is a simple tool to annotate keypoints in images,for your computer vision tasks.
-In order to use it -you need *Opencv python2 or 3 Tkinter* to install tkinter,use
+In order to use it -you need *Opencv python2 or 3  and Tkinter*

+to install tkinter,use
 **sudo apt-get install python-tk or sudo apt-get install python-tk**